 Patel's last tip involves making use of content tools.
 He references two favorites that he uses frequently.
 The first is BuzzSumo.
-It allows for you to zero in on trending topics.
+It allows you to zero in on trending topics.

 This, as you can imagine, is an immensely powerful ability.
 Instead of guessing at what might be hot, you can actually see what is hot.
 BuzzSumo shows you how an article is performing, and you can style your topics based on what is making the biggest waves.